 Salt Cay Writers Retreat.
 I was fortunate to attend the SCWR in 2013, where I workshopped my fiction with author Robert Goolrick (A RELIABLE WIFE) and other publishing luminaries.
 A life-changing experience in an intensely beautiful environment.

 Poets & Writers Writers Residencies database.
 As described.
-Intensely helpful and inclusive.
+Helpful and inclusive.

 The Purple Crayon.
 The site of children’s book author-editor Harold Underdown.
 If you want to create and publish children’s books, this is a must-visit.